QuaziSamiha/NLP/papers-summary/Synthcity-A-Framework.md

 - **2. How Synthetic Data Helps**

   - **Synthetic data** is fake but realistic data created by computers.

     - It’s useful when real data is too small, private, or unfair.
 For example:
       - In healthcare, synthetic data can safely mimic patient data without exposing real patients’ details.

   - To create useful synthetic data, we need models that:

     - Match the patterns of the real data (**capture the data distribution**).
     - Meet specific needs, like privacy or fairness (**desired use cases**).

 - **3. Current Challenges in Synthetic Data Research**

-The field is **fragmented** (split into many small parts) because:
+  - The field is **`fragmented`** (split into many small parts) because:

-- There are many **data types** (like tables, time series, or images).
+    - There are many **`data types`** (like tables, time series, or images).
-- Each type has specific **use cases** (e.g., making data fair, protecting privacy, or generating extra data to train models better (**augmentation**)).
+    - Each type has specific **`use cases`** (e.g., making data fair, protecting privacy, or generating extra data to train models better (**`augmentation`**)).
     - Researchers have focused on creating specialized models for narrow problems, but this causes four big issues:

       - **Challenge 1: Evaluating Models for Specific Needs**

-  - Most tests only check how well synthetic data looks like real data (**fidelity**) but ignore other needs.
-  - For example, does the synthetic data:
-    - Work well with AI models (**utility**)?
-    - Protect privacy?
+        - Most tests only check how well synthetic data looks like real data (**`fidelity`**) but ignore other needs. - For example, does the synthetic data: - Work well with AI models (**`utility`**)? - Protect privacy?

       - New methods are needed to measure these things.

       - **Challenge 2: Using Models for Unintended Purposes**

         - Models are often designed for one job, like creating private data.
-But in real life, they’re used for many tasks, like **privacy and augmentation together**.
+But in real life, they’re used for many tasks, like **`privacy and augmentation together`**.
         - This can cause problems because the model wasn’t built for all these uses.

       - **Challenge 3: Comparing Many Models**

         - There are lots of synthetic data models, but they don’t work together easily:
           - Different input formats or software make testing hard.
         - Researchers waste time fixing these problems instead of focusing on the actual study.

       - **Challenge 4: Understanding Why a Model Works**

         - Synthetic data models are complex, with many parts like:
           - **Architecture** (the way the model is built).
           - **Objective function** (the goal the model tries to achieve).
           - **Hyperparameters** (settings that affect how the model works).
         - It’s hard to tell which part of the model improves performance, making research less clear.

 - **4. How Synthcity Solves These Problems**

-  **Synthcity** is a Python library designed to make working with synthetic data easier.
+  **`Synthcity`** is a Python library designed to make working with synthetic data easier.

   - **Key Features**:

     - Works with different data types and use cases.
-    - Offers tools to test synthetic data for **fidelity**, **privacy**, and **utility**.
+    - Offers tools to test synthetic data for **`fidelity`**, **`privacy`**, and **`utility`**.
     - Lets researchers compare models consistently, saving time and effort.
     - Has an easy interface for creating and testing tabular data (like spreadsheets).